michaelpq/michaelpq.github.io/_posts/2016-12-09-postgres-10-libpq-read-write.markdown

-Also, as mentioned in the commit message that has been shortened a bit for this post, this method is inspired by the Postgres JDBC driver, so many application rely on a similar logic already.
+Also, as mentioned in the commit message that has been shortened a bit for this post, this method is inspired by the Postgres JDBC driver, so many applications rely on a similar logic already.